FeralBytes/FreecoiL/README.md

 * Version 1.0.0 on 02MAY2019
 * Official 1.0.0 release most Beta bugs should be fixed.

-## Why LazerCoiL?
+## Why FreecoiL?
-LazerCoil was created because we wanted more features and flexibility than what was offered by the RECOIL[2] app.
+FreecoiL was created because we wanted more features and flexibility than what was offered by the RECOIL[2] app.
 When we found SIMPLECOIL[3], it inspired us to begin coding our desired features.
 We wanted more than those offered by either RECOIL[2] or SIMPLECOIL[3].

 ## Frequently Asked Questions:
 * Does this really work or are you creating a hoax?
 * * Actually our app already works, it has worked for months now, but we are improving and adding features.
 It communicates with the guns and already supports team and individual play.

 ## Note To SkyRocket LLC
 SkyRocket we would love to help you develop your future products.
 We would even enjoy becoming an official app for the RECOIL[2] laser tag system.
-Also please don't sue us for loving your product, just warn us and we will comply.

 ## Notes:
 1. GOOGLE PLAY and the Google Play logo are trademarks of Google LLC.